glynnbird/eleventy-minimal/README.md

 ### `assets`

-This directoy contains static assets which are moved to the destination site unchanged.
+This directory contains static assets which are moved to the destination site unchanged.
 This behaviour is not the default: it's set up in `.elevnty.js` [here](https://github.com/glynnbird/eleventy-minimal/blob/master/.eleventy.js#L3).
 This folder should be used to store static assets: JavaScript, CSS, images etc.

 ### `posts`